thedevsaddam/govalidator/README.md

    e.g: `digits_between:3,5` may contains digits like `2323`, `12435`
 * `email` The field under validation must have a valid email.
 * `float` The field under validation must have a valid float number.
-* `in:foo,bar` The field under validation must have one of the values. e.g: `in:admin,manager,user` must contain the values (admin or manager or user)
-* `min:int` The field under validation must have a min length of characters. e.g: `min:3` may contains characters minimum length of 3 like `"john", "jane", "jane321"` but not `"mr", "xy"`
+* `max:numeric` The field under validation must have a min length of characters for string, items length for slice/map, value for integer or float. e.g: `min:3` may contains characters minimum length of 3 like `"john", "jane", "jane321"` but not `"mr", "xy"`
-* `max:int` The field under validation must have a max length of characters. e.g: `max:6` may contains characters maximum length of 6 like `"john doe", "jane doe"` but not `"john", "jane"`
+* `max:numeric` The field under validation must have a max length of characters for string, items length for slice/map, value for integer or float. e.g: `max:6` may contains characters maximum length of 6 like `"john doe", "jane doe"` but not `"john", "jane"`
-* `not_in:foo,bar` The field under validation must have one value except foo,bar. e.g: `not_in:admin,manager,user` must not contain the values (admin or manager or user)
-* `len:int` The field under validation must have an exact length of characters. e.g: `len:4` may contains characters exact length of 4 like `Food, Mood, Good`
+* `len:numeric` The field under validation must have an exact length of characters, exact integer or float value, exact size of map/slice. e.g: `len:4` may contains characters exact length of 4 like `Food, Mood, Good`
 * `ip` The field under validation must be a valid IP address.
 * `ip_v4` The field under validation must be a valid IP V4 address.